 Oyster Pond exists within the confines or a protected harbor, making it an ideal setting for sailing and docking.
 Opportunities exist for those who enjoy the sport of sailing whether they want to charter a boat locally, sail in from international waters, or sign up for a coastal tour on board a boat.

 A great way to see St. Maarten from a different point of view is to sign up for a sailing tour.
 This opportunity will usually bring guests around Oyster Pond and and out along the island while letting them fill up on food and drinks, sometimes stopping for snorkeling, and perhaps a beach side barbecue.

-If you just want to experience some time on the open water, without the cost and responsibility associated with renting a boat you should take a day sailing excursion.
-See the chart that follows to obtain names and phone numbers for area excursion providers.
+If you are just wanting to spend a few hours on the water, without the cost and responsibility involved with renting a boat you can take an excursion.
+Curious about taking a boat ride?
+Check out the table below to find contact information for area excursion services.

 |Blue Safaris||(721) 526-2749||Bobby's Marina - Philipsburg|